OctoPrint/plugins.octoprint.org/_plugins/octolapse.md

 Octolapse moves the print bed and extruder into position before taking each snapshot, giving you a crisp image in every frame.
 Snapshots can be taken at each layer change, at specific height increments, after a period of time has elapsed, or when certain GCodes are detected.

-**Important**:  *Octolapse requires OctoPrint v1.3.9 or higher, and some features require OctoPrint v1.3.10rc1 or above.*  You can check your OctoPrint version by looking in the lower left hand corner of your OctoPrint server home page.
+**Important**:  *Octolapse requires OctoPrint v1.3.9 or higher, and some features require OctoPrint v1.3.10rc1 or above.*  You can check your OctoPrint version by looking in the lower left hand corner of your OctoPrint server home page.  **Python 3 users must install the Python 3 Development Package**.
+See [this guide](https://github.com/FormerLurker/Octolapse/wiki/V0.4---Installing-and-Upgrading-Octolapse#prerequisites) for details.

 ## Getting Started